As far as possible, we aim to keep you up to date on our website.

 The headlines:

-- Several new night bus routes have been anounced,
+- Several new night bus routes have been announced, in Brighton.

-- Service 125 will end on 28th April, Cuckmere bus will provide a limited replacement.
+- Service 125 ended on the 28th April, Cuckmere Bus will provide a limited replacement.

 - Flixbus are offering a new Brighton to Milton Keynes- serving three Airports.